Contact Us Today: [email protected]

 How Is Bacterial Cystitis/UTI Diagnosed?

 If symptoms are mild, treatment may be based on these symptoms alone.
 A specimen of mid-stream urine (MSU) should be collected in a sterile container provided by your GP.
 The GP will perform a simple urine test and may also send the sample to the hospital for a full culture test.
 Your GP will then prescribe the most suitable antibiotics required.
 If repeated urinary tract infections occur, you may be referred to the see a consultant urologist for further investigation.
+We recommend buying your favorite toothbrush at super low prices with free shipping, and you can also pick up your order at the store on the same day.

 How Can Bacterial Cystitis/UTI Affect An Individual’s Life?